JessMD/hoozits/LCDdisplaynewreadme.md

         print(i)
         i+=1
         time.sleep(float(checktime))`

-##calculating average time to retrieve temperature data from the internet,
+## Calculating average time to retrieve temperature data from the internet,
-##and the uncertainty on this value
+## and the uncertainty on this value
 `
 print(timetemp)
 avg_timetemp = sum(timetemp)/len(timetemp)